 (b) where the collection, use, storage, processing and disclosure of your Personal Information is necessary for the performance of a contract to which you are a party.
 For example, when collection and use is necessary to fulfil our obligations to provide you with access to, and use of, our products, services or site;

 (i) providing, operating and improving our products, services or site;

 (ii) marketing new promotions, deals, offers, competitions, products, services provided by us or our Authorised Affiliates that we consider may interest or benefit you;

 (iii) managing, analysing, understanding and developing our relationship with you; and

 (iv) responding to your queries or complaints; and

-(d) where there is a legal obligation to collect, use, process or disclose your Personal Information.
+(d) where there is a legal obligation to collect, use, store, process or disclose your Personal Information.
 For example, we may be obliged to disclose your Personal Information by reason of any law, regulation or court order and/or to protect our interests and legal rights.

 5. USE OF YOUR PERSONAL INFORMATION

 (a) We use, process and disclose your Personal Information for the purposes for which the information is collected.

 (b) We may also use your Personal Information to: